-When it comes to surf fishing for Stripers and Perch in the Bay Area, the fishing rod is the most important piece of gear—followed by the reel and lure.
-Stripers typically move out to the ocean beaches from mid-May through mid-October to feed on anchovies and sand crabs.
-As the ocean water cools, they migrate back into the Bay and Delta, returning to the coast again the following spring.
+For surf fishing Stripers and Perch in the Bay Area, the rod is the most critical piece of equipment, followed closely by the reel, line, and lure.
+From mid-May through mid-October, Stripers commonly move out to ocean beaches to feed on anchovies and sand crabs.
+As ocean temperatures drop, they migrate back into the Bay and Delta, then return to the coast again the following spring.

-I usually target Stripers from the beaches stretching from Ocean Beach to Monterey between May to November.
-During the winter, I switch to Perch using jerkbaits, mainly around the Santa Cruz beaches.
-The waves are often too rough at San Francisco and Half Moon Bay in the winter, making them less ideal for fishing.
-Winter is actually a great time to catch large Perch, as they come close to shore to spawn during this season.
+I typically target Stripers along the beaches from Ocean Beach to Monterey between May and November.
+During the winter months, I shift my focus to Perch, primarily using jerkbaits around the Santa Cruz beaches.
+Winter surf conditions are often too rough in San Francisco and Half Moon Bay, making those areas less suitable for fishing.

 Weight: 166g (5.8oz)